Cathedral Park (Portland, Oregon): Recreation

 The park contains several walking trails, picnic benches, as well as a floating dock that extends onto the Willamette River.
 It also is home to a small outdoor stage, where the city has held an annual summer jazz festival since 1980.
-The Cathedral Park Jazz Fest is the oldest free jazz festival west of the Mississippi River.
+The Cathedral Park Jazz Festival is the oldest free jazz festival west of the Mississippi River.
 Cathedral Park also contains a boat ramp on the north end of the park.
 It is considered a popular location for weddings.
 In 2021, Human Access Project (HAP) led an effort to remove 25 tons of concrete and rubble from the river's edge of Cathedral Park with help from partners and volunteers.
 In 2022, HAP and Portland Parks & Recreation designated six safer swimming areas on the Willamette River: Audrey McCall Beach, Cathedral Park Beach, Kevin Duckworth Memorial Dock, Poet's Beach, Sellwood Riverfront ParkBeach, and Tom McCall Bowl Beach.
 In 2013, HAP partnered with Green Anchors, other partner organizations and 200+ volunteers to remove 100 tons of concrete and rock from the south end of Cathedral Park Beach.

 June 29, 2024 HAP held its first “Cathedral Park Riverfest” in celebration of the installation of a new swimming and fishing dock at Cathedral Park.
 HAP said it will hopefully start a new era where the public uses the park to recreate in the Willamette River.

 Located just under the Cathedral Bridge in the St. John’s neighborhood, the dock is the culmination of years of efforts to increase access to the water for one of the more industrial parts of the city.

 The cleanup has been years in the making, Levenson says.
 Volunteers got rid of about 25 tons of strewn concrete in 2021.
 Another 150 volunteers and some heavy equipment moved out another 125 tons in 2023 as plans came together for the new dock, part of a partnership involving Portland Parks & Recreation and HAP’s $300,000 grant through the American Rescue Plan Act (ARPA).

 The Cathedral Park beach had long been uninviting to swimmers, both because of the aging dock and piles of concrete along the shore which was removed by HAP between 2021-2023.